davidhyongae2/amazon_product_review/ReadME.md

-## Amazon product review
+## Overview of the analysis
+- Usage of relational database and AWS S3 data to extract, convert and filter into a format that be downloaded for analysis.
 -  Python3, PySpark3, Pandas, and to create an AWS relational database  <br>

 ## Resources
 - Program language: Python programming and PyStarks, RDS, EC2, S3

-## Overview of the analysis
-- Usage of relational database and AWS S3 data to extract, convert and filter into a format that be downloaded for analysis.

 ## Results
 #### Deliverable 1, a simple table illustrating customer ids and counts using Amazon RDS.